 Photography and travel blog

 Sleep dentistry, also known as sedation dentistry, is an excellent option for people who are uncomfortable with dental treatment.
 And if you are one of these people, know that you are not alone.
 One in seven Australian individuals is frightened of visiting the dentist.
+But is dental fear the only reason a patient may choose sleep dentistry over conventional dentistry?
+There are a number of reasons why a person would opt for sleep dentistry.
+Here are 5 Top Benefits of Sleep Dentistry.

 Do You Have an Extreme Gagging Reflex?